-Disneyland Paris is a regular destination for Travel and Tourism students wanting to find out about how a theme park is marketed and organised, while Psychology students have visited Marwell Zoo.
+Disneyland Paris is a regular destination for students wanting to find out about how a theme park is marketed and organised, while Psychology students have visited Marwell Zoo.

-Business students have been to Amsterdam, visiting the Heineken brewery among other things, while Media and Film students attended a film festival in Brussels.
+Business students have been to Amsterdam, visiting the Heineken brewery among other things, while Media and Film students attended a film festival in Brussels and London.

-In 2007 Japanese and Geography students went to Japan and Religious Studies students visited Rome, while BTEC Public Service students went on a trip to Devon.
+Every year the BTEC Sport, Public Services and Healthcare students participate in the NCS programme, while Law students visit the Crown Court in Portsmouth.
 Regular conference visits have been organised for students of English Literature, Language and Sociology, while theatre trips are a staple of the Performance Studies courses.

 All in all there is a wealth of opportunity to ensure that your studies are not limited to the classroom.

 Every year the college offers you a choice of activities which you can take part in on top of your core study programme.
 These courses fall into three main categories: